Douglas County bracing for Irma - News & Views

 Douglas County bracing for Irma

-Douglas County is bracing for Irma and should start feelings its effects tonight according to the 8:30 PM update supplies by the Douglas County Communications and Community Relations Department.
+Douglas County is bracing for Irma and should start feelings its effects tonight according to the 8:30 PM update supplied by the Douglas County Communications and Community Relations Department.
 Here is the update:

 HURRICANE IRMA UPDATE #5 - 8:30 p.m., Sunday, September 10th